questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 The first part is a [small node.js application](../producer/index.js).
 It does nothing else but connect to the Exchange API, subscribe to a bunch of channels and then store all incoming JSON data into a Kafka topic.

 The 2nd part is more interesting.
 It uses Apache Flink for data filtering, transformations and ingestion to QuestDB.
 The [sample program combines](src/main/java/org/questdb/flink/KafkaToQuestDB.java) Table API and SQL to interact with Flink.
 The program has 3 parts:
-1. Define Kafka table
+1. Define Kafka source table
-2. Define QuestDB table
+2. Define QuestDB sink table
 3. Data pipeline to move data from Kafka to Quest

 Table definitions are rather trivial (TODO: Why watermarks don't work?) this we focus on the data pipeline as it's doing